Bread Dad

 Cranberry Banana Muffins – Quick & Easy Recipe

 This cranberry banana muffins recipe is quick & easy.
 It creates a delicious muffin that combines sweet ripe bananas with slightly tart cranberries.
-It is also far cheaper to make your own delectable muffins than buy expensive days old muffins from a store.
+It is also far cheaper to make your own delectable muffins than buy expensive & days-old muffins from your local supermarket.

 You can also turn these cranberry banana muffins into an entertaining (if slightly messy) family project where your children help you to make the banana bread batter and pour/scoop the batter into the muffin trays.
 Your kids will love making & EATING these tasty muffins!

-FYI – This is the “muffin version” of our great tasting Cranberry Banana Bread.
+FYI – This is the “muffin version” of my popular Cranberry Banana Bread recipe.
 It is simple & easy to make.
-This recipe should take you only 10-15 minutes or so to prepare and clean up.
+This recipe takes me about 10-15 minutes to prepare and clean up.
 Please be aware that this is an oven-baked recipe.
 It is not made with a bread machine.
 You will also find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients – Cranberry Banana Muffins Recipe